slashrsm/memcache/README.txt

     factory: memcache.lock.factory:get

 ## Cache Container on bootstrap (with cache tags on database) ##
 By default Drupal starts the cache_container on the database, in order to override that you can use the following code on your settings.php file.
-Make sure that the $class_load->addPsr4 is poiting to the right location of memcache (on this case modules/contrib/memcache/src)
+Make sure that the $class_load->addPsr4 is pointing to the right location of memcache (in this case modules/contrib/memcache/src)

 In this mode, the database is still bootstrapped so that cache tag invalidation can be handled.
 If you want to avoid database bootstrap, see the container definition in the next section instead.

 $memcache_exists = class_exists('Memcache', FALSE);
 $memcached_exists = class_exists('Memcached', FALSE);
 if ($memcache_exists || $memcached_exists) {
-  $class_loader->addPsr4('Drupal\\memcache\\', 'modules/contrib/memcache/src');
+  $class_loader->addPsr4('Drupal\\memcache\\', $app_root . '/modules/contrib/memcache/src');

   // Define custom bootstrap container definition to use Memcache for cache.container.
   $settings['bootstrap_container_definition'] = [